Rachael Stirling: Other work

 Stirling is an occasional interviewer on the BBC Radio 4 chat show Loose Ends, and presented the station's programme Stage Door in December 2012.
 She also wrote a restaurant column for Diplomat magazine.

 Stirling took part in Occupy London's reading of Dickens' A Christmas Carol on the steps of St Paul's Cathedral, London in December 2011.

 In 2014, Stirling appeared as a guest on BBC Radio 4's Midweek with Libby Purves, Roger Bannister and Kevin Warwick.

 Personal life

 Stirling can speak Russian and is experienced in horse riding and jumping.
-Until 2012, she was engaged to actor Oliver Chris, whom she had been dating since 2007.
-Stirling married musician and Elbow frontman Guy Garvey on 3 June 2016.
+From 2007 to 2012, she was in a relationship with actor Oliver Chris, Stirling married musician and Elbow frontman Guy Garvey on 3 June 2016.
 They have one son, born in April 2017.